Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-If you tend to charge a lot and have excellent credit, the British Airways Visa Signature Card is a great way to amass a slew of points to finance your next international vacation.
-In your first year, you don’t need to fly British Airways or buy items in any particular spending category to earn a big bonus.
+If you tend to charge a lot and have good credit, the British Airways Visa Signature Card is a great way to amass a slew of points to pay for your next international vacation.
+In your first year, you don’t need to fly British Airways or buy items in any particular spending category to earn a big sum of bonus points.

-But after that, you’ll earn far fewer Avios points on non-flight purchases, so the card favors frequent British Airways flyers.
-Heavy spenders are the one exception: No matter how long you’ve had the card, you’ll snag a free companion ticket every time you charge $30,000 in a calendar year.
+But after that, you’ll earn the most Avios points on British Airways (and partner airline) purchases, so like many airline-branded credit cards, this card favors frequent flyers of the airline.
+Heavy spenders are the one exception: No matter how long you’ve had the card, you’ll snag a companion ticket each year you charge $30,000.